UCAR-SEA/SEA-ISS-Template/submission-guidelines.md

 5. **Paper Information**: Fill in the details of your paper in this `README.md`, including the title, authors, abstract, and other relevant acknowledgements.
 At this step, don't worry about the DOI badge, you will update this later.

-6. **Add your Paper**: Add your paper as a Jupyter Notebook in the `notebooks` folder.
-You can use multiple notebooks or one notebook if you wish.
+6. **Add your Paper**: Add your paper as Jupyter Notebooks or markdown files under the `notebooks` folder.
+You can use one notebook or multiple notebooks if you wish.
 You can also use markdown files if you prefer.

 ```
 notebooks/